-Create Catalogue via DDEX Deliveries ✪
+Create Catalogue via DDEX ERN Deliveries ✪

-What Is DDEX?
+What Is ERN?

-What Will the DDEX Delivery Do?
+What Will the DDEX ERN Delivery Do?

 Delivering catalogue to Curve via DDEX is available to Curve Pro clients only as part of the FTP Ingestion add-on ✪